Stillpoint-Software/hyperbee.json/README.md

 ﻿
 # Hyperbee.Json

-`Hyperbee.Json` is a high-performance JSONPath parser for .NET, supporting both `JsonElement` and `JsonNode`.
+`Hyperbee.Json` is a high-performance JSONPath parser for .NET, that supports both `JsonElement` and `JsonNode`.
 The library is designed to be quick and extensible, allowing support for other JSON document types.

 ## Features